K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.6"/>  4.6.
 Code Management

-**Administrator manages the PaaS-TA Portal Code.<br>**
+**Administrator manages the K-PaaS AP Portal Code.<br>**

-1. Check the code used in Paas-TA Portal by code-group.
+1. Check the code used in K-PaaS AP Portal by code-group.
 Can check whether it is used, search type, and search term.<br>
 ![39]

 2. Check the detailed code information by clicking the Code ID from the code group.<br>